 Traditional measures of productivity do not fully take into account the use of environmental services for economic growth.
 This is why the OECD has started to integrate pollution and the use of natural resources into a new indicator: “Environmentally adjusted multifactor productivity”.

 The Climate Fund Inventory (CFI) database is a qualitative database of bilateral and multilateral public climate funds.
-This CFI initiative is in response to the proliferation of climate funds that have been established to support countries with their climate change mitigation and adaptation actions, and readiness activities.
-These funds target different fields of activity, sectors, regions, via various financing mechanisms.
+This CFI initiative is in response to the proliferation of the number of climate funds that have been established to support countries with their climate change mitigation and adaptation actions, as well as readiness activities.

 Where to find OECD environmental data?
 As international concern about global environment and sustainable development becomes more pressing, government, business and the public all need reliable and harmonised data on the environment.

 Statistics on external development finance extended with the purpose of assisting developing countries in the implementation of the three Rio Conventions.

 Statistics on bilateral Official Development Assistance (ODA) extended with the purpose of assisting developing countries in the implementation of the three Rio Conventions.

 The OECD Development Assistance Committee (DAC) collects aid flow data at activity level based on a standard methodology and agreed definitions.
 Aid to agriculture includes Agriculture, Forestry, Fishing and Rural Development.

 The following tables and charts (2010-2011) summarize statistics on the environmental focus of aid extended by each DAC member.
 Information shown includes the environment marker coverage, the top ten recipients and a sector breakdown of environment focused aid.